Let’s not argue about whether CMPA is over-diagnosed. We need to be angry about poor industry ethics instead.

 This blog is not intended to replace the advice of a medical professional, simply to give information for further discussion.
 Please make sure before making significant changes to your diet or your child’s diet to discuss this with a medical professional or a health visitor first.

 Finding impartial information on CMPA can be difficult.
 Unfortunately, this is one area where industry (namely infant formula companies) are very heavily involved.
-The conflict of interest is clear so I won’t go into too much detail here other than to say the below resources will provide reliable, independent information, free from industry bias.
+The conflict of interest is clear so I won’t go into too much detail here other than to say the below resources will provide reliable, independent information, fairly free from industry bias.